 Prince George just doesn’t like helicopters when it’s taking both of his parents and that’s when the tears come out!

-In London, George is going to school 5-days a week from around 8 a.m. to 2 p.m. at St. Thomas’s Battersea.
+In London, both Prince George and Princess Charlotte are going to school 5-days a week from around 8 a.m. to 2 p.m. at Thomas’s Battersea.

 William and Kate lots of the school runs with Nanny Maria doing the bulk of them too.
 Kate tends to just drop off while William is more social and enters the school more often.
 During open classes, plays, and ‘show and share’ mornings it is always either William or Kate who attend.
 Princess Charlotte also is frequently showing up at the school for pick ups and is likely already familiar and comfortable with the teachers.
 It was lovely talking to a mum whose children go to St. Thomas’!
 She said also added that Princess Charlotte is just as sweet as she appears in public and her and George are lovely children!
 William and Kate do as much as they can and the children are “naturally so happy and carefree, it’ obvious they are being raised in a very family oriented environment”!

 Kensington Palace is where they primarily call home!
 Prince Louis has spent more time here then his siblings did when they were little and this is the home he mainly knows!

 Prince William and Prince Harry grew up in Apartment 8&9 which was the home of Diana and Charles up until their divorce.
 Charles moved out after the divorce but Diana lived there until her death in 1997.